 - The building consumes 22% less energy than the other buildings built using traditional

 “You definitely see companies focusing more on how they can have less of an impact on job sites,” says Jarman.
-Green design and construction creates resource-efficient worksites that are more environmentally responsible in all areas, from planning and design to demolition, building, and cleanup.
-“You can create less of an impact on the environment by using certain construction methods—such as hydro excavating, which doesn’t disturb the landscape as much as traditional excavation,” says Jarman.
+Green design and construction create resource-efficient worksites that are more environmentally responsible in all areas, from planning and design to demolition, building, and cleanup.
+“You can create less of an impact on the environment by using certain construction methods—such as hydro-excavating, which doesn’t disturb the landscape as much as traditional excavation,” says Jarman.
 Companies are also making greater use of recycled materials or reusing materials to save money and lessen their impact on the environment.